cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

 # Benchmarking

-The kubectl plugin provides an easy way for benchmarking a PostgreSQL deployment in Kubernetes using CloudNativePG.
+The CNPG kubectl plugin provides an easy way for benchmarking a PostgreSQL deployment in Kubernetes using CloudNativePG.

 Benchmarking is focused on two aspects: